Improving Visitor Experiences Using TripAdvisor and Google

 Make sure each listing has the correct opening hours and contact details, such as your local Visitor Centre phone number and a centrally monitored email address.
 Add your destination or local regional website.

 To learn how to do this, following are detailed information on how to do this for each platform.

 - How to set up a TripAdvisor listing and how to claim and update existing Trip Advisor listings

 - How to claim Google My Business Listing

 - How to optimise Google Map Listings

-We know time and budget is a big challenge for many VIC’s and their teams.
+We know time and budget is a big challenge for many VIC teams.

-A way to keep costs down and save time on this project is to reach out to local Tourism Students and ask if they would like to help with the audit and listing updates as part of hands on and practical work experience.
+A possible way to keep costs down and save time on this project is to reach out to local university or TAFE tourism students and ask if they would like to help with the audit and listing updates as part of hands on and practical work experience.